seisman/HinetPy/README.md

 #### Attentions ####

-- ch2pz.py only works for components whose input have unit of `m/s`.
+- `ch2pz.py` only works for components whose input have unit of `m/s`.
+- `ch2pz.py` may only works for Hi-net short period instruments.